 - our delivery of government programs

-We might ask you for your feedback using:
+We may ask for your feedback using:

 - telephone surveys